Addiction and Lockdown

 Encountering the financial implications of lockdowns can be tough, causing anxiety, worry and emotional turmoil.
 Waiting for news, for change and for some positivity can be tough.
 In one way or another, the involuntary situation of a lockdown, which we’ve all experienced has caused tests, challenges and loss.

 For some, the freedom of time has promoted the positives of lockdown.
-However, for those with pre-existing mental health issues, those with existing symptoms of addiction, those who’ve encountered the lows of the pandemic, and those who are lonely, such restrain have triggered personal battles, we all hope can soon diminish.
+However, for those with pre-existing mental health issues, those with existing symptoms of addiction, those who’ve encountered the lows of the pandemic, and those who are lonely, such restraint has triggered personal battles, which we all hope can soon diminish.

 Treating addiction during lockdown

-Addiction and lockdown are a difficult mix, as treating such health issues in the midst of constraints have been tough.
-The majority of focus and investment has been placed on protecting the NHS, providing PPE and promoting social distancing measures.
+Addiction and lockdown are a difficult mix, as treating such health issues in the midst of constraints has been tough.
+The majority of focus and investment have been placed on protecting the NHS, providing PPE and promoting social distancing measures.
 Through that focus, the accessibility of addiction treatment and mental health therapy has reduced, causing strain for those with pre-existing issues.

 While many parts of our world have come to a halt, treating addiction during lockdown should have been a necessity.
 Those with symptoms of addiction have been forced to self-regulate, deal with emotional triggers and environmental triggers, and maintain their own mental health, which can all be very tough while out of routine and surrounded by anxiety and scaremongering.

 Such consequences have caused such a damaging relationship between the rates of addiction and lockdown restrictions, showcasing how vital future treatment and funding should be within the addiction recovery realm.